 They may also struggle with handwriting, which involves a range of skills such as being confident with the directionality of letters, and having the muscle coordination and skills needed to hold the pen and produce work which is legible to themselves and others.

 Learning to type can make it much easier for these kids to get words onto a page.
 For gifted children who struggle with dyslexia, it also facilitates spelling which is stored as muscle memory in the hands.
 Learn more about keyboarding and dyslexia and improving writing skills.

 Motivation and encouragement

-The TTRS program helps to build a learner’s confidence through step-by-step learning and can facilitate computer skills which are important for gifted children who can use the Internet as a tool for exploring ideas in greater depth.
-If you think your gifted child can benefit from TTRS, use the below button to apply for a free trial of the course or just get in touch with a member of our team.
+The TTRS program helps to build a learner’s confidence through step-by-step learning and can facilitate computer skills.
+Computer skills are important for gifted children because they can use the internet as a tool for exploring ideas in greater depth.

-While a child may be confident and independently motivated, he or she still requires plenty of encouragement and understanding from teachers and peers who “get them.”
+While a child can be confident and independently motivated, he or she may still require plenty of encouragement and understanding from teachers and peers who “get them.”